samuelfooks/DTO-Bioflow-M13-technical-workshop/add_service/add_edito_service_slidedeck.md

 # 👋 Welcome!

-# 🚧 Under Construction: This document is a work in progress! 🚧

 ## Deploying a Service on EDITO Datalab

 Learn how to turn your script into a containerized web service and launch it on the EDITO platform.